 10. College Station, Texas

 Sitting on barrels of oil, College Station, TX has more to offer than its abundance of natural resources.
-The town is home to Texas A&M University, the home of the 12th Man.
+The town is home to Texas A&M University.
 As a large university located in the heartland of the Lone Star State, the Aggies have a rich football history.
 While the town huddles together on Saturdays for football games in the fall, it also boasts impressive academic programs.